Patients and unions are pushing for more regulation.

 Dialysis can be a lifesaving treatment for people whose kidneys have stopped functioning.
 The process filters out toxins from their blood that the kidneys would normally remove.

 With the rate of obesity and type 2 diabetes growing, there’s been an increasing need for dialysis clinics in the United States to keep people alive.
-In 1991, there were 2,046 dialysis facilities nationwide.
-But by 2015, that figure tripled to 6,592.
+In

 In California, increasing numbers of health and safety violations have led some people to raise concerns that these centers aren’t focused on patients as much as their bottom line.